mengcong11/mengcong11.github.io/_pages/about.md

 - /about.html
 ---

 I am a postdoctoral researcher at Southwestern Institute of Physics in Chengdu, China.
-I am interested in turbulence, self-organization in magnetized plasmas, geophysical fluids, and non-equilibrium systems in general.
+I am interested in turbulence, transport and self-organization in magnetized plasmas, geophysical fluids, and non-equilibrium systems in general.

 ## Research Interests